We may receive compensation when you click on links to products from our partners.

 Applying for jobs can be a very stressful experience, especially in an era in which the job market is highly competitive.
 Even people with phenomenal qualifications can end up not landing the jobs that they are qualified for, simply because they did not stand out enough to the interviewer.
 Being a head and shoulders above the rest of the candidates takes work and careful strategy – do you want to know how it’s done?Applying for jobs can be a very stressful experience, especially in an era in which the job market is highly competitive.
 Even people with phenomenal qualifications can end up not landing the jobs that they are qualified for.Click To Tweet

-In this article, you will find key pieces of advice on how to set yourself apart from other candidates, in the application process and
+In this article, you will find key pieces of advice on how to set yourself apart from other candidates, in the application process and interview process!

 Standing out on paper

 Firstly, there is the paper application stage.
 This is the hardest part of a job application because you have no way of representing your true personality to the employer.
-Most job applications have two parts: a resumé and a covering letter.
-The resume presents the facts, while the covering letter gives you more room to explain and explore all the good qualities you have to offer.
+Most job applications have two parts: a resumé and a cover letter.
+The resume presents the facts, while the cover letter gives you more room to explain and explore all the good qualities you have to offer.
 Here are a few ways to stand out on paper against other qualified candidates.

 - Fill your time with short courses and online tutorials.
 There is an endless amount of knowledge you can learn from reputable, helpful sources online.
 YouTube and other online course platforms can teach you a multitude of amazing skills that you can use to improve your dedication and widen your skillset.
 This could be learning a new language, getting better software skills, or earning certificates in health and safety.
 Whatever applies to your field, you should be doing all you can to expand your repertoire.